mawinkler/playground-one/docs/scenarios/cloud-security/container-security/artifact-scanning/tmas-github-action.md

 ### Template

-Below, the workflow tamplate.
+Below, the workflow template.
 Adapt it to your needs and save it as a `yaml`-file in the `.github/workflow` directory.

 Adapt the environment variables in the `env:`-section as required.